JaredCounts/OpenFold/README.md

 	* Can also do circle-packing style fitting.
 * Lovepop style notching (alternating sides)
 * A way to export straight to DXF
+* Detect notches that are too close to an edge on the side
+* Notches don't line up nicely with polygon edge (maybe have the notch go farther)

 ### OPTIMIZATIONS
 * Data structures could improve intersection tests